 Prerequisite: None.
 This course evaluates risk exposures relating to the organization's governance, operations and information systems, in relation to: (a) effectiveness and efficiency of operations, (b) reliability and integrity of financial and operational information, (c) safeguarding of assets, and (d) compliance with laws, regulations, and contracts.
+Prior accounting knowledge is strongly recommended.
 Credit: 3 semester hours.